-Don’t be afraid to let you child get bored, the more they get used to entertaining themselves, and I’m talking about sat goggle-eyed in from of the TV or iPad here folks!
-They will become more independent and a more creative thinker.
+Don’t be afraid to let your child get bored, the more they get used to entertaining themselves, and I’m talking about sitting goggle-eyed in from of the TV or iPad here folks!
+They will become more independent and more creative thinkers.

 Any child left long enough, after complaints of being bored, will find something to do, they might sulk about it first, but they’ll get over it.
 It’s not your job to provide them with entertainment 27/7!

 And my final golden tip – inherited from my own mom… offer to find them something to do, in my mom’s case it was always some type of housework or chore!
 Amazing how quickly you can find something interesting to do when the alternative is scrubbing the toilets!